Filming near the railway (Asset Protection and Optimisation)

-If you are filming on private land in close proximity to the railway line, you may need our consent as certain activities could jeopardise the safe running of the railway.
+If you are filming on private land but near the railway line, you may need our permission for certain activities as we must keep the railway safe.

 These activities can include, but are not limited to:

-- Special effects, such as rain, fog and smoke etc. which could drift on to our lines
+- special effects, such as rain, fog and smoke etc. which could drift on to the railway

-Permissions are issued by the relevant Route Asset Protection team.
-To obtain permission for any of these activities or similar, you will initially need to complete a Development Questionnaire (downloadable below), sending it on to the relevant team copying in email@example.com.
-You can find out which team to approach, based on your location, from the contact map below.
+Permissions are issued by the relevant Route Asset Protection and Optimisation team.
+To get permission for any of these activities or similar, you will need to complete a development questionnaire (downloadable below), and send it to the relevant team copying in email@example.com.
+You can find out which team to approach - based on your location - from the contact map below.

-Once submitted, the questionnaire will be assessed and a site visit arranged if needed.
-If required, the Asset Protection team will ask you to sign a Basic Asset Protection Agreement (BAPA) where rechargeable fees will be applied - you can read more about these on Asset Protection team's dedicated page linked above.
-Due to the high volume of enquiries, you usually need to provide 28 days notice, although we advise you submit a questionnaire even if you have less time as occasionally the lead-in can be reduced.
+Once your questionnaire has been received, it will be assessed and a site visit arranged if needed.
+The Asset Protection team may need you to sign a Basic Asset Protection Agreement (BAPA) where fees will be applied - you can read more about these on Asset Protection team's dedicated page linked above.
+Due to the high number of enquiries, you usually need to give 28 days notice.
+If you have less time, we advise you complete this process anyway, as sometimes the lead-in can be reduced.

-Drones/Helicopters are dealt with in a differently, so please visit our dedicated Aerial filming page for further advice.
+Drones/helicopters are dealt with differently, so please visit our dedicated aerial filming page for further advice.